 - Other Democratic candidates like Sens.
-Elizabeth Warren and Kamala Harris have said they support enfranchising people returning from incarceration, but have only said that prisoners voting should be part of the "conversation."
+Elizabeth Warren and Elizabeth Warren have said they support enfranchising people returning from incarceration, but have only said that prisoners voting should be part of the "conversation."

 - Following the comments, Republicans have painted Sanders's idea as "radical."

 2020 Democrats across the board are in support of giving people convicted of felonies the right to vote after leaving prison, but Sen. Bernie Sanders on Monday took the idea a step further and separated himself from the rest of the field.

 The Vermont senator is the only candidate vying for the 2020 Democratic nomination who supports enfranchising people who are currently behind bars, regardless of their crimes.

 Much like the issue of reparations for descendants of slaves , this topic has driven a wedge between 2020 Democrats.

 During a CNN town hall on Monday, Sanders was asked if he'd even support voting rights for rapists or people like the Boston marathon bomber.

 "If somebody commits a serious crime, sexual assault, murder, they're going to be punished.
 They may be in jail 10 years, 20 years, 50 years, their whole life," Sanders said in response.
 "That's what happens when you commit a serious crime."